kailaisun/Cchead/README.md

 ```

 ## Dataset Download
 Dataset Download: will be open soon.
 We have submitted our Cchead dataset to Journal, and Cchead will be free downloaded after review.
+We will also release our trained Fairmot-mifn weights.

 ## Acknowledgement